Embryology Biology 441 Vertebrate Embryology, Spring 2018 Albert Harris

 For example, it was seriously proposed that this connection is biochemical synthesis of melanin and synthesis of adrenaline, which are biochemically related.

-III) Notice that fundamentally different extra-embryonic membranes occur in teleost fish, versus, reptiles birds and mammals.
-The enveloping layer is not homologous to the chorion or amnion; The yolk syncytial layer is not homologous to the yolk sac.
+III) Notice that fundamentally different extra-embryonic membranes occur in teleost fish, versus reptiles, birds and mammals.
+The enveloping layer is not homologous to the chorion or amnion; the yolk syncytial layer is not homologous to the yolk sac.
 But these do serve similar functions.

 IV) Notice superficial difference between invagination versus forming solid rod and cavitating.

 V) Locations of eye formation of vertebrates versus eyes of insects are controlled by very similar transcription factors.
+(Which was unexpected based on the optics of camera eyes being so different from compound eyes of arthropods)

 Likewise, anticipate different transcription factors wnt, distal-less, hox genes